 as the heat in the open field was a bit bearable compared to inside their

-started to sweat like pigs, as their bodies turn hot and damp when the heat
+started to sweat like pigs, as their bodies turned hot and damp when the heat

 increased.